 Image from eqroy - stock.adobe.com

 Are you bored with your current wardrobe?
 Do you feel you've worn everything a thousand times but don't have the budget to splash out on a new collection?
-Don't fret, because if you've got nothing to wear, a super stylish solution is waiting for you - the Hermes scarf!
+Don't fret, because if you've got nothing to wear, a super stylish solution is waiting for you - learn how to wear a Hermes scarf!
 (Or really any scarf of your choosing!).

 Upgrade all your ensembles with this single fashion accessory that you can wear in numerous ways.